SantosMateo/Python-Battle-Arena-Project/project.md

 [ ] Environment Variables: Define secrets for DATABASE_URL, JWT_SECRET, and CORS_ORIGINS.

-🗄️ Phase 2: Data Modeling (PostgreSQL)
+🗄️ Phase 2: Data Modeling (Supabase)
 Define the core tables to manage the arena's ecosystem.

 [ ] User Table: Implement the users model to store player profiles, hashed credentials, and global ELO rankings (starting at 1000).